 - Multiple report formats may be applied to any ECG, with full preview of reports before printing

 Soma Technology is a leader in refurbished capital medical equipment.
-We just celebrated 25 years in business and looks forward to excelling in the medical refurbishment market.
-Not only foes Soma Technology technically refurbish their products, they also cosmetically refurbish them as well.
+Soma Technology has been in business for over 26 years and looks forward to excelling in the medical refurbishment market.
+Not only does Soma Technology technically refurbish their products, they also cosmetically refurbish.
 Each product is fully tested and brought back to their OEM standards through; disassembly, inspection, cleaning, repair, replacements of necessary parts, calibration, and special cosmetic restoration.
 These products are able to function as if they did the day they left the manufacturer.
-Soma has a team of specified biomedical engineers to work on each equipment before it leaves our facility, ensuring every product functions and looks the way the OEM intended.
+Soma has a team of specified biomedical engineers to work on each equipment before it leaves our facility that ensures each product functions and looks the way the OEM intended.

-Not only does Soma Technology refurbish and offer service on infusion and syringe pumps, Soma also offers these services on a wide range of medical equipment from top manufacturers like GE, Philips, Drager, Physio-Control and more!
+Not only does Soma Technology refurbish and offer service on EKG and ECG Machines, Soma also offers these services on a wide range of medical equipment from top manufacturers like GE, Philips, Drager, Physio-Control and more!
 If you have any questions or just looking for a quick quote on any product give us a call at 1-800-438-7662 where you can talk to a knowledgeable sales representative.

 Why choose refurbished?
-Cost is the biggest deterrent to buying refurbished.
+Cost is the biggest deterrent to buying new medical equipment.
 Buying refurbished capital medical equipment allows the buyer to acquire about two refurbished devices at the cost of one new one.
 This helps smaller hospitals with their budget, and help compete with larger hospitals.
 There is a big difference between used and refurbished equipment.
-Used equipment implies that the equipment comes as is from the previous owner.
-Used equipment has an assumed connotation of being mishandled, broken, and/or does not properly function.
+Used equipment implies that the equipment comes “as is” from the previous owner.
+Used equipment has an assumed connotation of being mishandled, broken, and/or does not function properly.

-Refurbished equipment is far different and much better.
+Refurbished equipment is different.
 The devices are brought to our state of the art facility.
 Our team of biomedical engineer’s test and calibrate the equipment to be brought back to OEM specifications.
-Parts that need to be replaced are replaced, thanks to Soma’s large inventory of parts, which can be found at www.SomaMedicalParts.com.
-After these devices are fixed, they are enhanced cosmetically.
+Parts that need to be replaced are replaced, thanks to Soma’s large inventory of parts, which can be found at somamedicalparts.com.
+After these devices are fixed, they are cosmetically enhanced.
 The equipment is sanded, painted, and outfitted with new stickers and decals.
-Finally, the refurbishment process is complete when packaged up and ready to ship.
+Finally, the refurbishment process is complete after the medical equipment is packaged up and ready to ship.

-Our service team is certified to fix capital medical equipment.
+Soma Technology has a certified team of biomedical engineers that repair your medical equipment.
 Our team of engineers are available with preventative maintenance, warranties, and lifetime phone support.

 Contact Your Sales Rep

 We have a valued team of sales representatives who are more than willing to assist any needs.
-We have a wide selection of other capital medical equipment including Imaging, NICU, Ventilators, Infusion Pumps, Patient Monitors, Anesthesia, Surgical Tables, and far more new and refurbished medical equipment.
-Please remember to contact Soma Technology , if you have questions about any of the pieces of equipment in this article or on our website.
+We have a wide selection of other capital medical equipment including Imaging, NICU, Ventilators, Infusion Pumps, Patient Monitors, Anesthesia Machines, Surgical Tables, C-arms, and far more new and refurbished medical equipment.
+Please remember to contact Soma Technology, if you have questions about any of the pieces of equipment in this article or on our website.

 Sell To Us